Socialism: The Social Experiment

 It is so simple; even the children can figure this out.
 The problem is that the adults and the public education system are mentally beating the truth out of them.
 The only way to break free is to explore ideas the government is telling you to avoid.
 Ideas like the ones you are reading in this article.
 Ideas like the ones Martin Luther King Jr talked about.
 Ideas like the ones Thomas Jefferson talked about.

 True, there are always exceptions to any rule.
 People get sick or disabled, but how often are these programs abused?
 What did people do before these entitlements?
 Should such programs be so easy to receive?
 If such aid was difficult to acquire, at some point, would someone try to find an easier way to acquire their assistance?

 Is it fair?
-Let us pretend that you worked hard and saved up to buy a new flat-screen television.
-You take your hard-earned money to the store, and you purchase the TV.
+Let us pretend you worked hard and saved up to buy a new flat-screen television.
+You take your hard-earned money to the store and purchase the TV.
 You get it home, unwrap it, and set it up.
 You sit back in your chair, turn it on and browse the channels.
-As you browse, you stumble across a news report that shows that the government is giving out the same television you just bought to those who have no money.
+As you browse, you stumble across a news report showing that the government is giving out the same television you bought to those with no money.
 Are you happy about this?
 Sure, everyone wants equally, but not everyone works equally.

 People often try to debate the merits of socialism with programs such as unemployment.
-This is invalid considering that programs like this are essentially insurance programs, and they cannot be used indefinitely.
+This is invalid, considering that programs like this are insurance programs that cannot be used indefinitely.
 That being said, if true social programs such as social security, welfare, etc., were similar in the idea that they ran out, there would be a substantial reduction in resistance to such programs.